channelmaniac/SynthTech-E951/README.md

 replicated or included here.
 Go to their Github pages for their files and information on this module.
 There you will find a front panel layout, gerbers and schematics for the main PCB and switch PCB, and code for it.

-Here you will find the missing the input jack PCB, OLED display PCB, Bill of Materials, and information on sizes of components needed to build.
+Here you will find the missing input jack PCB, OLED display PCB, Bill of Materials, and information on sizes of components needed to build.
 You will also find assembly instructions and notes on programming and initial testing.
 You will NOT find a hex file here to load the STM32 microcontroller.
 The required files are out on the original GitHub site for you to compile and use.
 I will not describe how to do that.

 I laid out the missing front panel in Front Panel Designer then created one in KiCAD.
 Those files are in the Hardware folder for you to decide if you